d6u/nodejs_express_aws_lambda_example/README.md

 ## Important Notes

+https://www.npmjs.com/package/serverless-http is the library to convert a regular Express app into a lambda handler.

 Docker image must use arm64 version, i.e. `public.ecr.aws/lambda/nodejs:18-arm64`, which matches the Architectures property of the lambda function.

 `SourceArn` of the lambda permission must be `arn:aws:execute-api:${AWS::Region}:${AWS::AccountId}:${ApiGatewayApiHttp.ApiId}/*/*/`, note it ends with `/*/*/` instead of `/*/*/*`.